 For as delicious as this was, the purpose of our trip was another one.

 You can’t travel through the Panjshir Valley without feeling the ubiquitous presence of Commander Ahmad Shah Massoud, the Tajik leader who fought against any foreign power that invaded Afghanistan.
 He was a harsh opponent of the Taliban regime but he also rejected the help of the US forces to get rid of the terrorist group who was controlling the country.
 On September 9th, 2001 he was killed in a suicide attack carried out by two fake Tunisian journalists who hid the bomb inside the camera they had brought to interview him.
-Two days later, the attacks on the Twin Tower in New York took place and a new era started.
+Two days later, the attacks on the Twin Towers in New York took place and a new era started.
 Ahmad Shah Massoud is considered the first victim of Al Qaeda-led terrorism.
 The attack that killed him was the first suicide bomber type, and after, it became a common practice in Afghanistan.

 His image is a steady presence in the landscape of Panjshir.
 His leadership changed the destiny of the whole province, the imprint he left is one of safety and his fellow citizens never forget that.
-Just like a paternal figure, his eyes and smile, pictured by his friend, the great Iranian photographer Reza Deghati, stand out from shop walls, houses and roadside billboards.
+Just like a paternal figure, his eyes and smile, pictured by his friend, the great Iranian photographer Reza Deghati, stand out from shop walls, houses, and roadside billboards.

 High on the valley stands majestic the mausoleum they erected for Massoud.
 His bodyguards never left his side and still guard him.
 As Rafiq is the brother of one of his bodyguards, we were received like family members and invited to have lunch with them.
 We couldn’t stay because it would have slowed down our pace too much, but having lunch with Massoud’s bodyguards is definitely something I would love to tick off my bucket list.